Ruth Tunstall Grant: Community and arts advocacy

 Tunstall Grant was a major leader to rethink the South Bay art scene in the late 1970s and 1980s, just as Silicon Valley tech advances were taking off.
 Tunstall Grant served as teacher and director of the museum art school at the San Jose Museum of Art, San Jose, California from 1976–1988, starting art programs in about a dozen schools, including those in struggling neighborhoods—as she stated, “the first outreach program ever for the museum."
 She led the charge on bringing arts education for San Jose’s underserved schools and worked to introduce an art program at the Santa Clara County Children’s Shelter—just two of the many initiatives she fostered in her lifetime.

 In 1984, as an Arts Council Santa Clara County board member, she started Hands on the Arts, an annual festival in Sunnyvale, California.
 In 1987, she was awarded Santa Clara County Woman of Achievement Award.
 Judge LaDoris Hazzard Cordell (ret.) gave the keynote.
 Hazzard Cordell lauds Tunstall Grant's impact, which ultimately brought children’s artwork and collaborative projects into county courtrooms and social service offices.

 In 1989, with others, Tunstall Grant started Genesis, Sanctuary for the Arts, at the first of three locations in San Jose, combining art studios, art exhibitions and interdisciplinary events.
 Performers included jazz violinist India Cooke and U.S. Poet Laureate Juan Felipe Herrera.

-A major unique undertaking was developing and serving as director of the Santa Clara County’s Children’s Shelter Arts Program from 1992–2009.
+Tunstall Grand served as director of the Santa Clara County’s Children’s Shelter Arts Program from 1992–2009.

 In 2003 she was appointed to the San Jose Art Commission.

 As a San Jose arts commissioner, Tunstall Grant began and led the exhibition program (2006–2012) for the new San Jose City Hall.
 The first exhibition was Hidden Heritage going back to the city’s African American leaders in the late 1800s.
 Artist collaborators included Joyce McEwen Crawford and Mary Parks Washington.

 Tunstall Grant collaborated on Japantown Mural Project, 2012–2013, a community project by Rasteroids Design and the City of San Jose Public Art Program to celebrate an historic neighborhood, once one of San Jose’s first Chinatown settlements known as “Heinlenville.”

 Ruth Tunstall Grant was an acclaimed artist, activist, and educator whose influence continues to be felt in the artistic and civic community of the South Bay Area and beyond.
-Her unselfish service and untiring advocacy for the arts and youth inspired many creative activists and laid a foundation for Silicon Valley’s activism and growth.
+Her service and advocacy for the arts and youth inspired many creative activists and laid a foundation for Silicon Valley’s activism and growth.
 Tunstall Grant derived strength from family and cross-cultural friendships, honored their experiences and training, and continually built bridges.